knncolle

 Data_Numeric type for the input data.

-Distance_Floating-point type for the output distance.
+Distance_Numeric type for the output distance, usually floating-point.

 Member Function Documentation